-Unusual combination: aluminium engine block and steel pistons
+Unusual combination: aluminium crankcase and steel pistons

 The combination of innovative steel pistons with further refined NANOSLIDE® cylinder wall coating results in a reduction in consumption and CO2 emissions of up to four percent.
 At lower and medium engine speeds, which play an important part in everyday motoring, the reduction in fuel consumption is even more pronounced.

-Making its debut in a passenger-car diesel engine, the new OM 654 employs the Mercedes-Benz stepped-bowl combustion process - named after the shape of the combustion bowl in the piston.
+Making its début in a passenger-car diesel engine, the new OM 654 employs the Mercedes-Benz stepped-bowl combustion process - named after the shape of the combustion bowl in the piston.
 The combustion system has been completely redesigned.
-The stepped bowl has a positive effect on the combustion process, the thermal loading of critical areas of the pistons and the entrainment of soot into the engine oil.
+The stepped bowl has a positive effect on the combustion process, the thermal loading of critical areas of the pistons and the introduction of soot into the engine oil.
 The efficiency is increased by the higher burning rate in comparison with the previous omega combustion bowl.
 The characteristic feature of the specifically configured combination of bowl shape, air movement and injector is its very efficient utilisation of air, which allows operation with very high air surplus.
 This means that particulate emissions can be reduced to an especially low level.

 Exhaust emissions: all set for the future

 The new diesel engine is designed to meet future emissions legislation (RDE – Real Driving Emissions).
-All the components of relevance for efficient emissions reduction are installed directly on the engine.
+All components of relevance for efficient emissions reduction are installed directly on the engine.
 Supported by insulation measures and improved catalyst coatings, there is no need for engine temperature management during cold starting or at low load.
 In addition to the advantages in terms of emissions, this results in fuel savings, especially on short journeys.
 Thanks to the near-engine configuration, exhaust aftertreatment has a low heat loss and optimal operating conditions.